Utility-Preserving De-Identification for Math Tutoring: Investigating Numeric Ambiguity in the MathEd-PII Benchmark Dataset: Introduction

 A second barrier is the lack of domain-specific benchmarks.
 To date, no publicly available dataset exists for evaluating PII detection in math tutoring contexts, limiting the ability to rigorously study and improve de-identification methods for this increasingly important data modality.

 To overcome these barriers, this work addresses the following research question (RQ): How can we accurately detect PII in math tutoring transcripts while preserving the educational utility of the data?
-We operationalize this question through three sub-questions that structure the remainder of the paper: \\ \textbf{RQ1 (Failure analysis):} To what extent does numeric ambiguity in mathematical discourse lead to false positive PII detection?\\ \textbf{RQ2 (Dataset construction):} How can a reliable benchmark for evaluating PII detection be created when original unredacted data cannot be shared?\\ \textbf{RQ3 (Method evaluation):} Do domain-aware prompting strategies improve utility-preserving PII detection compared to domain-agnostic baselines?
+We operationalize this question through three sub-questions that structure the remainder of the paper: \\ \textbf{RQ1 (Failure analysis):} To what extent does numeric ambiguity in mathematical discourse lead to false positive PII detection?\\ \textbf{RQ2 (Dataset construction):} How can a reliable benchmark for evaluating PII detection be created when original unredacted data cannot be shared?\\ \textbf{RQ3 (Method evaluation):} Do math-aware prompting strategies improve utility-preserving PII detection compared to domain-agnostic baselines?

 To answer these questions, we begin with a large corpus of math tutoring transcripts that had already been redacted for PII by the data provider.
-Because the original unredacted data are unavailable, we developed a human-in-the-loop large language model (LLM) workflow to audit and repair the upstream annotations and to generate privacy-preserving surrogates.
-This process yields \textbf{MathEd-PII}\footnote{The benchmark dataset will be available following review.}, a benchmark dataset of 1,000 tutoring sessions (115,620 messages; 769,628 tokens) for evaluating PII detection in math tutoring dialogue.
+The original unredacted data are unavailable because the data provider's internal data safety regulation requires responsible removal of PII before any data sharing can happen.
+Therefore, we developed a human-in-the-loop large language model (LLM) workflow to audit and repair PII redactions done by the data provider before they shared the data with us and to generate privacy-preserving surrogates.
+This process yields \textbf{MathEd-PII}\footnote{https://huggingface.co/datasets/NationalTutoringObservatory/MathEd-PII }, a benchmark dataset of 1,000 tutoring sessions (115,620 messages; 769,628 tokens) for evaluating PII detection in math tutoring dialogue.